chrisoc19/SimonSays/README.md

    If Start button pressed during game play:
     - The game is reset.

-   -If Strict button unchecked or checked during gameplay the circle is not clickable until start is clicked
+   -If Strict button unchecked or checked during gameplay the circle is not clickable until start is clicked.

 3. Strict Button:
    While Strict button is unchecked: